 Vision, Mission, and Values Statements

-The vision of Coach with Clarity is to co-create a world centered in meaning, justice, and joy, in community with other coaches and entrepreneurs, through the teaching and practice of coaching.
+The vision of Coach with Clarity is a world centered in meaning, justice, and joy, co-created with coaches, entrepreneurs, and our communities, through the teaching and practice of coaching.

 The mission of Coach with Clarity is to provide and model exemplary coaching through comprehensive and accredited coach training that prioritizes innovation, intuition, and inclusivity.

 At Coach with Clarity, we believe in the power of coaching to change the world, one person at a time, and we're committed to serving and growing the coaching profession through quality training and education.

 Through the Coach with Clarity Membership, we provide ICF-accredited continuing education to help coaches build their coaching skills and business acumen.

 Through the Coach with Clarity Certification Program, we train and certify intuitive, service-focused professionals to become powerful coaches.